Someecards Logo

 "AITA for kicking my fiancé's sister out of my wedding?"

 I (32f) have never had a good relationship with my mother.
-She was very emotionally and verbally abusive to me when I was a kid.
+She was very emotionally and verbally mean with me when I was a kid.
 She's a very mean person that when I left for college at 18 I went no contact with her.
 It was best for me to distance myself from her and it worked for me.

 When I met my fiancé John (30) five years ago he knew all about my relationship with my mom and that I was no contact with her.
 He always respected my boundaries and never pushed for me to have a relationship with her, even when I was pregnant with our daughter (2).